IAmDaanE/sorting-algorithms/README.md

 # Visualized Sorting Algorithms

 Three algorithms that sort an array of 200 values from smallest to biggest.
 See how long each one takes and which is the fastest.
+Written in python and visualized with pygame.

 ---